Smokin Zo's BBQ

 What should I send before asking for a BBQ quote in Garden City, Georgia?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Garden City, details around Sharon Park and Cooper Center can change whether truck service, Buffet Service, OR drop-off is the cleaner fit.
+For Garden City, details around Sharon Park and Cooper Center can change whether truck service, Service format drop-off is the cleaner fit.

 How does the event site affect BBQ catering in Garden City?